simmelholt/Overfitted_alpha/README.md

 [README.md](https://github.com/user-attachments/files/31417438/README.md)

-This repository contains a collection of notebooks I have developed to showcase a range of models.
-The notebooks are inspired by methodologies and ideas drawn from academic literature and other sources.
-Using sample data, each notebook demonstrates how a model can be implemented and applied in practice.
+*This repository contains a collection of notebooks I have developed to showcase a range of models.
+The notebooks draw upon methodologies and ideas from academic literature and other sources.
+Using sample data, each notebook demonstrates how a model can be implemented and applied in practice.*

 ## Shrinking the Cross-Section (SCS) Factor Model